tfwcodes/CSharp-Powerful-Rat/README.md

 8. UserInfo - Get information such as: Machine name, User name, Os version, Processor count, System directory, Domain name, Current working directory, Framework description, Os description

-Made entirely by tfwcodes/Mihai Ungureanu
+Made entirely by tfwcodes/Mihai Ungureanu.
+Only use it within machines you have permission/your own.
 '''